Larisa-Antsifrova/se-school-hw06-messagequeue/README.md

 Registers new users.

-- Name, email and password are required.
+- Name, email, and password are required.
 - The fields are validated with Joi library.
 - If the email is already in use, the error of conflict is returned.
-- If validation is successful and email is unique, the password is hashed and the new user is saved in database.
+- If validation is successful and the email is unique, the password is hashed and the new user is saved in the database.
-- No authentication token is returned in case verification stage will be added (for example, verification via e-mail).
+- No authentication token is returned in case the verification stage will be added (for example, verification via e-mail).

 #### Registration request